-- Levels of SARS-CoV-2 in wastewater in Gauteng, eThekwini and Cape Town, as well as certain other localised areas are increasing.
-The increase reflects increased population-level transmission and is likely to be followed by increased burden of cases and hospitalisations.
-Health authorities are requested to alert the public and promote vaccination and adherence to non-pharmaceutical interventions including mask wearing and social distancing. - Increases in the following areas have been observed: - Gauteng Province - ♦ Tshwane District Municipality: Four and three successive increases in SARS-CoV-2 levels have been detected from Daspoort (Pretoria central) and Rooiwal (Pretoria North) WWTPs, respectively.
-Levels may be increasing in Baviaanspoort (Mamelodi). - ♦ The City of Johannesburg: Three successive increases have been observed in Goudkoppies (Soweto).
-Levels may be increasing in Ennerdale (Johannesburg far south). - ♦ Ekurhuleni: Two successive increases were detected in Hartebeesfontein (Tembisa) WWTP.
-Levels may be increasing in Vlakplaats (Vosloorus and Katlehong) and JP Marais (Benoni) plants. - Kwazulu-Natal: - eThekwini: Two successive increases were detected Central WWTP (draining eThekwini central business district and the Bluff) - Western Cape - ♦ Levels at Zandvleit may be increasing additional samples will be required to confirm this. - Northern Cape - ♦ Levels in Calvinia appear to be increasing, but additional samples will be required to confirm this. - SARS-CoV-2 levels WWTPs from Nelson Mandela Metro and Buffalo City Metro in the Eastern Cape are low and stable. - No assessment can be made regarding current SARS-CoV-2 levels in Mpumalanga, North West, Limpopo as recent specimens are not available.
-Testing frequency will be increased in these areas.
+- The levels of SARS-CoV-2 in wastewater in Gauteng and Cape Town continue to increase - The increase reflects increased population-level transmission and is likely to be followed by an increased burden of cases and hospitalisations.
+Health authorities should continue to alert the public and promote vaccination and adherence to non-pharmaceutical interventions, including mask wearing and social distancing. - We have noticed excellent correlation between increases in certain sites, case numbers and the proportion of PCR tests that are positive.
+See figures below. - Increases in SARS-CoV-2 have been detected in the following areas:

+Supplementary figure.
+A. Proportion of SARS-CoV-2 cases testing positive, weeks 44-47, by Gauteng subdistrict, 2021, data courtesy NICD Centre for Respiratory Disease and Meningitis.
+B Wastewater levels (lines) at selected treatment plants, by total cases in each Gauteng district where the treatment plant is situated, epi weeks 36-47, 2021 Data courtesy NICD Centre for Vaccines and Immunology.
+Arrows indicate the epidemiological week at which the first increase in levels was noted, preceding the rise in case counts.

+Gauteng Province

+- ♦ Tshwane District, there has been a consistent increase (five weeks) in SARS-CoV-2 levels in Daspoort (Pretoria central) and four successive increases in Rooiwal WWTP (Pretoria North) - ♦ The City of Johannesburg: Three successive increases were observed in Goudkoppies (Soweto) between weeks 43-46. - ♦ Ekurhuleni: Three successive increases were detected in Hartebeesfontein (Tembisa) WWTP and two successive increases in Olifantsfontein WWTP between weeks 45 and 46.
+Levels may be increasing in Vlakplaats (Vosloorus and Katlehong) and JP Marais (Benoni) plants. - ♦ Correlation with proportion PCR positive and selected wastewater sites in Gauteng can be seen in the supplementary figure below

+KwaZulu-Natal:

+• eThekwini: Two successive increases were detected Central WWTP (draining eThekwini central business district and the Bluff) between weeks 44-46

+Western Cape

+♦ The SARS-CoV-2 levels in Zandvleit are increasing with two successive increases between weeks 46-47.

+Northern Cape

+SARS-CoV-2 levels WWTPs from Nelson Mandela Metro and Buffalo City Metro in the Eastern Cape are low and stable.
+However, the levels in Potsdam may be increasing, requiring close monitoring and confirmation from subsequent samples

+Other provinces

+♦ SARS-CoV-2 levels in Mpumalanga, North West, Limpopo are generally low, although very recent specimens are not available.
+The testing frequency will be increased in these areas.